 PrEP is a highly effective medication that, when taken daily, prevents you from acquiring HIV.
 If taken every day this medication significantly reduces your chance of acquiring HIV.

-It is listed on the Pharmaceutical Benefits Scheme (PBS), therefore only requires a GP script to purchase at a pharmacy, ongoing renal function and sexual health testing.
+It is listed on the Pharmaceutical Benefits Scheme (PBS) and only requires a GP or Nurse Practitioner script to purchase at a pharmacy, ongoing renal function and sexual health testing.
 Some pharmacies may keep PrEP in stock, and some may need to order in the medication once you provide your prescription, which could take 1-2 days.